stealthman22/100-days-of-code/r5-log.md

 Unshift,  Push (add items to the arrays), Pop, shift (removes items), indexOf (returns items position) and Include (returns true or false).

 Also learnt a bit on Objects, their anatomy and how to access their items (dot and bracket notation)

+### Day 3 (18th Sept 2021)
+Did an intro to objects, and learnt the key difference between accessing their items with the dot or bracket notation. bracket notation:  the property is referred to as a string. dot notation: use the real final property name, and not a computed property name

+### Day 4 (19th september 2021)
+MISSED

+### Day 5 (20th September 2021)